In this article

 However, you might not know exactly how much your significant other drinks.
-Their drinking behavior might be inconsistent.
+In some cases, their drinking habits might be inconsistent.

-If you suspect your significant other has a drinking problem, an objective assessment of the situation can help.
+If you suspect your significant other has a drinking problem, objectively assessing the situation can help.

 Some of the behavioral signs of AUD include: